Plant-based milk market in China

 - being high in vitamin D

 In addition, Chinese consumers are increasingly associating healthier products with high quality.
-More and more consumers are shifting towards a healthier lifestyle, adopting veganism to appeal to their ethical beliefs, they are becoming knowledgeable about the beverages’ health benefits.
+More and more consumers are shifting towards a healthier lifestyle, adopting veganism to appeal to their ethical beliefs, and they are becoming knowledgeable about the beverages’ health benefits.

-Consumers are still mainly concentrated in first-tier cities like Shanghai, Beijing, Guangzhou and Shenzhen, however the market is growing fast and it will reach second and third-tier cities very soon.
+Consumers are still mainly concentrated in first-tier cities like Shanghai, Beijing, Guangzhou, and Shenzhen, however, the market is growing fast and it will reach second and third-tier cities very soon.

 Who are the major players in the plant-based milk market in China?
 And what are their strategies?